owl4ce/dotfiles/README.md

 .Xresources
 .xsettingsd
 ```
-> Use `find` command to check PATTERN,
+> Use **find** command to check the PATTERN,
 > ```sh
 > find dotfiles/ -iname 'PATTERN'
 > ```
-and whatever the file is.
-Next, of course is rsync.
+.. and whatever the file is.
+Sync now ..
 ```sh
 rsync -avxHAXP --exclude-from ~/.dotexc dotfiles/ ~/
 ```